Anti-classification results for weakly mixing diffeomorphisms: Introduction

+One also meets the \emph{odometer obstacle} when looking for smooth versions of the aforementioned anti-classification results, because it is a persistent open problem to find a smooth realization of transformations with an odometer-factor (see \cite[Problem 7.10]{FK}).
+Foreman and Weiss circumvent that obstacle by showing that the collection of odometer-based systems has the same global structure with respect to joinings as another collection of transformations, the so-called \emph{circular systems} that are extensions of particular circle rotations.
+For this purpose, they show in \cite{FW2} that there is a functor $\mathcal{F}$ between these classes that takes specific types of isomorphisms between odometer-based systems to isomorphisms between circular systems.
 The definition of these circular systems is inspired by a symbolic representation for circle rotations by certain Liouville rotation numbers found in \cite{FW1}.
 Then Foreman and Weiss use the AbC method to show that these circular systems can be realized as area-preserving ergodic $C^{\infty}$-diffeomorphisms on torus or disk or annulus (under some assumptions on the circular coefficients).
 In the AbC method one constructs diffeomorphisms as limits of conjugates $T_n = H_n \circ R_{\alpha_{n}} \circ H^{-1}_n$ with $\alpha_{n+1} = \frac{p_{n+1}}{q_{n+1}}=\alpha_n + \frac{1}{k_n \cdot l_n \cdot q^2_n} \in \mathbb{Q}$ and $H_n = H_{n-1} \circ h_n$, where the $h_n$'s are measure-preserving diffeomorphisms satisfying $R_{\frac{1}{q_n}} \circ h_{n+1} = h_{n+1} \circ R_{\frac{1}{q_n}}$.
 In each step the conjugation map $h_{n+1}$ and the parameter $k_n$ are chosen such that the diffeomorphism $T_{n+1}$ imitates the desired property with a certain precision.
 In a final step of the construction, the parameter $l_n$ is chosen large enough to guarantee closeness of $T_{n+1}$ to $T_{n}$ in the $C^{\infty}$-topology, and this way the convergence of the sequence $\left(T_n\right)_{n \in \mathbb{N}}$ to a limit diffeomorphism is provided.
-The resulting realization map $R$ of circular systems allows to propagate aforementioned anti-classification results from \cite{FRW} and \cite{GK3} for measure-preserving transformations to the setting of smooth area-preserving diffeomorphisms via the reduction $R\circ \mathcal{F} \circ F$.
+The resulting realization map $R$ of circular systems allows us to extend the aforementioned anti-classification results from \cite{FRW} and \cite{GK3} for measure-preserving transformations to the setting of smooth area-preserving diffeomorphisms via the reduction $R\circ \mathcal{F} \circ F$.